bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 15%-trimmed mean depth across all species marker genes, i.e., the mean depth of species marker genes excluding those genes with the 15% highest and lowest depth.
-Species-free samples were defined as those with an estimated species depth of &lt; 0.0001x.
+Species-free samples were defined as those with an estimated species depth of < 0.0001x.
 Genes were selected using a depth-ratio threshold of 0.2 and a correlation threshold of 0.4 in order to strike a balance between sensitivity and specificity.